New York Burn Injury Lawyer

 Degrees of Burn Injuries

-Burn injuries classify into three categories depending on how deep and severe they penetrate the skin’s surface:
+Burn injuries are classified into three categories depending on how deep and severe they penetrate the skin’s surface:

 First-degree burn:

-These burns are known to be superficial; it only affects the epidermis or outer layer of skin.
+These burns are known to be superficial; they only affect the epidermis or outer layer of skin.
 When people get a first-degree burn, the area affected turns red; it is painful, dry, and without blisters.
-There is no long-term tissue damage, just in case of rare occasions; the characteristic of a first-degree burn is that it shows an increase or decrease in skin color.
+There is no long-term tissue damage, just on rare occasions; the characteristic of a first-degree burn is that it shows an increase or decrease in skin color.

 A great example of a first-degree burn is when people are exposed to sunlight and get a mild sunburn.